 Days 8-11: Patong Beach and Phuket Town

 The Phuket peninsula is the next stop I recommend during a backpacking south Thailand itinerary.
-Two main stops are frequented by tourists: Patong Beach which is more commercialized and is known for its nightlife and beautiful beaches, and Phuket Town, which is quieter and more authentically Thai.
+Two stops are frequented by backpackers: Patong Beach which is more commercialized and is known for its nightlife and beautiful beaches, and Phuket Town, which is quieter and more authentically Thai.

 Depending on your preference, these four days can be split between Patong Beach and Phuket Town.
 It’s only a short bus ride from one place to another.